 Don’t be afraid to think big

 Despite the fact that your fears concerning emerging technologies that are disrupting the accounting industry are probably overblown, there are still good reasons to be cautious about the future, and accountants and those leading their firms will need to think big if they intend to remain relevant in a rapidly changing economy.
-Much of the future revenue your firm will be reaping in will derive from services that you don’t even provide today, for instance, meaning you need to keep an open mind when it comes to ensuring your business is flexible enough to survive today’s disruption.
+Much of the future revenue your firm will be reaping in will derive from service, like inheritance tax, that you don’t even provide today, for instance, meaning you need to keep an open mind when it comes to ensuring your business is flexible enough to survive today’s disruption.

 In the spirit of thinking big, then, leaders of today’s accounting firms should consider looking beyond accountants when it comes to recruiting the best talent for their organizations; after all, if you don’t have a savvy IT team, competent HR staffers, and innovative executives with their eyes on the future, your firm won’t succeed despite how successful its accountants are.
 Accomplished executives and business owners understand that a business’ operational success is derived from the sum of its individual parts, and that letting your non-CPA team members off the hook when it comes to preparing for the future is a surefire way to brew economic trouble for your firm down the line.

 If you haven’t already retrofitted your IT team, you need to get started buffing it up as soon as possible.
 After all, we’ve just covered how seriously tech will impact the accounting industry in the next few years alone, and if your tech-gurus aren’t up to snuff when the going gets tough, your firm could be one of the first to fall to the rising horde of job-seeking robots.
 Similarly, you should begin reexamining the organizational principles of your firm to see if they allow room for greater cooperation with third parties in the future, as tomorrow’s economy will be defined by businesses that share data and work together to find joint success in the market.